jeiglsperger/Master-Thesis/README.md

 ### DataIngestSchachtschneider
 1. It is possible to download and locally run `DataIngest_Schachtschneider.py` in PyCharm for example.
-2. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
+2. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
-3. Return to step 1
+3. Return to step 1.
-4. Open a Terminal and navigate to the directory in which add_externals.py can be found
+4. Open a Terminal and navigate to the directory in which add_externals.py can be found.
 5. Add external data with

     ```
     python3 add_externals
     ```

-6. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
+6. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
-7. Return to step 5
+7. Return to step 5.

 ### Discriminative Guided Warping (DGW)
 DGW runs on two different ways for the two datasets.
 CashierData in a Jupyter Notebook, and Schachtschneider via command line, as the computation duration is too long to be executed in an open notebook.
 #### CashierData
-1. Just go to the DGW folder and let the `DGW.ipynb` run in a Jupyter Notebook
+1. Just go to the DGW folder and let the `DGW.ipynb` run in a Jupyter Notebook.

     ```
     run_DTW(n_trials=50, database_name="default", *shift_numbers)